WrestleMania 32: Preliminary matches

-The Rock then made a grand entrance, which included the Dallas Cowboys Cheerleaders and Rock using a flamethrower to set a big sign bearing his name ablaze.
-Rock announced that WrestleMania 32 had set the all-time attendance record with 101,763, when he was confronted by The Wyatt Family (Erick Rowan, Bray Wyatt, and Braun Strowman).
+The Rock then made a grand entrance, which included the Dallas Cowboys Cheerleaders and The Rock using a flamethrower to set a big sign bearing his name ablaze.
+The Rock announced that WrestleMania 32 had set the all-time attendance record with 101,763, when he was confronted by The Wyatt Family (Erick Rowan, Bray Wyatt, and Braun Strowman).
 After some verbal back-and-forth, The Rock (who had his ring gear on underneath his street clothes) challenged them to a match.
 Rowan accepted the challenge and was quickly defeated following a Rock Bottom.
 WWE recognized the match length as six seconds, though other sources reported seven seconds.
-This set a new WrestleMania record for the shortest match, besting the previous record (11 seconds) set by Kane and Chavo Guererro's match at WrestleMania XXIV.
-Enraged by this quick victory, the entire Wyatt Family then surrounded the Rock when surprisingly, John Cena emerged and helped Rock clear the ring of the Wyatts.
-The segment ended when Rock and Cena walked up the ramp and Rock hugged his family before raising Cena's arm.
-The Rock's match against Erick Rowan proved to be his last ever wrestling match as he quietly retired from wrestling in 2019.
+This set a new WrestleMania record for the shortest match, besting the previous record (11 seconds) set by Kane and Chavo Guerrero's match at WrestleMania XXIV.
+Enraged by this quick victory, the entire Wyatt Family then surrounded The Rock when surprisingly, John Cena emerged and helped The Rock clear the ring of the Wyatts.
+The segment ended when The Rock and Cena walked up the ramp and The Rock hugged his family before raising Cena's arm.
+The Rock's match against Erick Rowan proved to be his last wrestling match until he returned in 2024, where he wrestled alongside Roman Reigns against Cody Rhodes and Seth Rollins.

 Main event

 In the main event, Triple H (accompanied by Stephanie McMahon) defended the WWE World Heavyweight Championship against Roman Reigns.
-After Reigns took control of the match, Stephanie distracted the referee, allowing Triple H to execute a low blow and target Reigns's nose.
+During the match, Triple H was cheered despite being heel whereas Roman Reigns was heavily booed despite being face.
+While Reigns was taking control of the match, Stephanie distracted the referee, allowing Triple H to execute a low blow and target Reigns's nose.
 Reigns performed a Spear through the barricade on Triple H. Triple H began to target Reigns's arm but Reigns recovered and executed another Spear, only for Stephanie to pull the referee out of the ring, voiding the pinfall.
 Stephanie argued with the referee and was inadvertently struck by a Spear from Reigns.
 Triple H executed a Pedigree on Reigns for a near-fall.
 Stephanie then handed Triple H his trademark sledgehammer but the referee warned him that he'd be disqualified if he used it (although he would retain the WWE Championship).
 In the end, Reigns executed two Superman Punches on Triple H, dodged a sledgehammer shot and executed the third spear to regain the championship for a third time.
 A wide array of celebratory fireworks was released.